cwza/gunicorn-try/note.md

-## Different Type of Program
+## Different Type of program
-* CPU-Block program(ex: infinity loop), IO-Block program(ex: read file, HTTP, database connect)
+* CPU-Intensive program(ex: infinity loop), IO-Intensive program(ex: read file, HTTP, database connect)
-* Concurrency on cpu-blocked: Multi-Processing, Multi-Threading
+* Concurrency on cpu-intensive task: Multi-Processing, Multi-Threading
-* Concurrency on io-blocked: Async (You can also combine this with Multi-Processing, Multi-Threading)
+* Concurrency on io-intensive task: Async (You can also combine this with Multi-Processing, Multi-Threading)

 ## Gunicorn Basic
-* Master - Worker Architecture to achive multi processing
+* One master forks multiple workers
-* One worker will fork one process
+* One worker equals one process
 * Master(Arbiter) maintain the workers processes, It launches or kills them if needed
+* Your app will be loaded into memory each time the worker be forked
 * There are some different type of worker: sync, gthread, gevent... worker
 * gthread: easy to use multi-threading library, gevent: easy to use async library